rhasanbd/Logistic-Regression-Comparative-Understanding/README.md

 7. Unconstrained Optimization Algorithms: How To

        -- Scikit-Learn LogisticRegression model uses various algorithms for the optimizing the Gradient Descent algorithm.
-In this notebook we try to understand how to use some of the optimization algorithms.
+In this notebook, we try to understand how to use some of the optimization algorithms.